sofyloafy/bank-tech-test/README.md

 * Rubocop to ensure good linting and only consistent code was created.
 This included the customisation of the Rubocop preferences so that it was fit for purpose.
 * SimpleCov was used to safeguard against spiking and unsustainable code.

+## Approach
+* I decided to split the responsibilities across 3 classes, which are Transaction, for handling transactions, Statement, to format the user-friendly statement, and BankAccount, which converges the two.
+* I wanted to ensure that SRP was maintained, and that responsibility was shared evenly among the classes.
+* This irb programme was made with the assumption that the user cannot go over-drawn.
+If they attempt to withdraw more funds than they have, they will be notified of their insufficient funds.